xaya/xaya_docs/games.md

 ### Archiving Old States

-The most straight-forward solution is to simply keep "archival copies" of old game states, keyed by the block hashes they correspond to.
-Then in case of a reorg, the game engine can restore the archival copy of some game state before the chain fork, and update it forward in time with all the blocks that are then attached on top of it.
+The most straight-forward solution is to simply keep "archived copies" of old game states, keyed by the block hashes they correspond to.
+Then in case of a reorg, the game engine can restore the archived copy of some game state before the chain fork, and update it forward in time with all the blocks that are then attached on top of it.